dinakaranonline/blog/_posts/2020-05-15-To-Microservices-Or-Not.md

 ---
 layout: post
-title: To Micoservices or not
+title: To Microservices or not
 author: dinakaran
 image: assets/images/switch_to_microservices.jpg
 featured: true